jsoishi/bfd_group_website/content/member/mbaxter.md

     role = "Alumnus"

 +++
-, and he's moving on to start his senior thesis on applying the Generalized Quasi-linear Approximation to Taylor-Couette flows.
+Morgan wrote his senior thesis on applying the Generalized Quasi-linear Approximation to Taylor-Couette flows.
 Before that, Morgan completed an [eigenvalue analysis]({{< ref "2020RSPSA.47690622O.md" >}}) of the 3D magnetorotational instability.
+As of 2021, he's pursuing a Master's Degree in Aerospace Engineering at University of Colorado, Boulder.

 ### Hobbies